alidanapour/chip8_emulator/Product_Document.md

 **UPDATED**: **January 27, 2019**: Bellow is a snapshot of out current Work Breakdown Spreadsheet, taken on February 27, 2019.

 ![WBS example](product_document_imgs/WBS_R2.PNG)

+For Release 2, we are making good progress,the Emulator and Game 1 is essentially completed and just need more testing.
+The visualizer and game 2 will be completed by the release 3.
+Even though we have reduced the errors in our time estimation, we still made some mistakes, one example is the unexpected increases in opcode implementations to support old ROMs.

+As our code base expands, we have attempted to improve our code quality.
+For example, we have experienced with loading rom directly from file, however since the file is on a local machine we must either (1) turn the local machine into a Web server  (2) change security for local files in a browser (access local file as `file:///example`).
+Both options require user to perform initial set-up on their machine to run our code so we decided to convert roms (in binary) into hex values for loading into memory later.
+For roms that are actively developed (game 1, game 2), user must use `load rom` rather than `dropdown menu` so that we don't have to update the `dropdown menu` every time a new version comes out more on this topic, please visit: [link1](https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally) or [link2](https://stackoverflow.com/questions/10752055/cross-origin-requests-are-only-supported-for-http-error-when-loading-a-local).
+We will continue to improve our code quality based on our own judgments and the TA's feedbacks.
+We will continue updating this Work Breakdown for upcoming releases.

 ## Project schedule